Rishiiiee/Rishiiiee/README.md

 # Hi 👋, I'm RISHI SHRIVASTAV

-A passionate full-stack developer with a strong foundation in frontend technologies and currently focused on learning backend development.
+A passionate full-stack web developer with a strong foundation in frontend technologies and currently focused on learning backend development.

 ## 🚀 About Me